intel/ai-containers/CONTRIBUTING.md

 ## License

-Intel® AI Containers is licensed under the terms in [LICENSE](./LICENSE).
+AI Containers is licensed under the terms in [LICENSE](./LICENSE).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.